evkx/evkx.github.io/content/models/fisker/ocean/Ocean_Ultra/_index.md

 ## Interior

-You can choose between different types of seat materials and interior styling.
+There is one seat type you can select in different materials.
 The seat layout is the traditional five seats with two in front and three in the rear.

 ### First row seats